The first call: from referral to opportunity

 Oracle NetSuite’s sales ops team didn’t stumble onto Born West through a vendor directory.
 They were referred by Social Imprints, a long‑time merch partner who knew we could untangle messy workflows.
-Within one discovery call the NetSuite leads admitted their pain: sending a single client gift felt like juggling three tabs, two spreadsheets, and a prayer.
+Within one 30‑minute discovery call the NetSuite leads revealed their pain: sending a single client gift felt like juggling three tabs, two spreadsheets, and a prayer.
 They needed fresh thinking more than they needed headcount.

 Here’s the high‑stakes twist we learned that same afternoon.
 Oracle’s sales teams were pushing roughly five to six million dollars in swag a year through a single‑page tool Social Imprints had slapped together five years earlier.
 If we couldn’t prove a better path fast, leadership was ready to scrap custom software entirely and switch to an off‑the‑shelf SaaS like Salesforce Commerce.
 In other words, we weren’t up against other agencies, we were up against the shortcut of buying a licence and calling it a day.